yingweiwo

 Pharmacodynamics

-Antazoline is a histamine H1 receptor antagonist.
-It selectively bind to but does not activate histamine H1 receptors, thereby blocking the actions of endogenous histamine.
+Amatazolin is a histamine H1 receptor antagonist.
+It selectively binds to histamine H1 receptors without activating them, thereby blocking the effects of endogenous histamine.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.